Is there Really A Connection Between Blood Sugar and Inflammation?

 There are different symptoms of dysglycemia, depending on whether the blood sugar levels are too low or too high.
 Feeling tired and sleepy after eating, especially a high carbohydrate meal is one of the most common symptoms but here’s a quick list of several others:

-Years ago, I used to have dysglycemia, I remember at one point my blood Glucose level was 38 (very low) and if I missed a meal or went longer than 2-3 hours without eating, I would become very irritated, snap on people, especially on family members.
+Years ago, I used to have dysglycemia, I remember at one point my blood Glucose level was 38 (very low) and if I missed a meal or went longer than 2-3 hours without eating, I would become very irritated, snap at people, especially family members.
 Not nice

 Does dysglycemia really contribute to inflammation?